 Our past work in the Borough has uncovered much of its history, details of which are available in our many publications.
-The “digging team” regularly meets at the Garden Room at Avenue House usually on Sundays when finds processing, writing-up and general discussion on future excavation takes place.
+The “digging team” regularly meets at the Basement Room at Avenue House usually on Sundays when finds processing, writing-up and general discussion on future excavation takes place.
 Members are invited to drop in on these sessions.

 Research is actively encouraged and, where appropriate, small teams set up to investigate themes and areas which might lead to excavation and publication.
 We are currently updating our information on all of Barnet 19 Archaeological Priority Areas

 HADAS is actively involved in the planning process.
 Planning Applications within the Borough are routinely monitored and observations are submitted when necessary.
 Site watching on development sites is often undertaken and liaison with Historic England (Greater London Archaeolgy Advisory Service) on these matters has always been maintained.
 Additional team members are always required.